Company Name – Greaves Cotton Limited (Greaves Cotton)

 The engineering sector in India is the country's largest industrial sector.
 It accounts for 27% of all factories in the industrial sector and 63% of all international partnerships because the engineering business (electrical and non-electrical) creates a variety of items (durable machinery, equipment, and so on) that are utilized by a diverse range of end-users in industries such as agricultural, chemical, automobile, petrochemical, fertilizer, textile, mining, power, and defense.
 Increased investment in infrastructure and industrial output has propelled India's engineering sector to new heights in recent years.
 India has made great progress in strengthening its engineering industry as part of its goal to become a worldwide superpower.
 India exported engineering items worth INR 4.8 lakh crores in FY22 (through October), up from INR 3 lakh crores in FY21 (until October).
 The Engineering R&D market in India will grow from 2.7 lakh crores in FY19 to 3.1 lakh crores by FY22.

 Greaves Cotton is undergoing a metamorphosis from a 3W diesel engine producer to a last-mile mobility ecosystem.
-Greaves Cotton is well positioned to benefit from this industry growth, thanks to its acquisition of Ampere, which held approximately 14% market share in the e-2W segment in FY21 (FY20: 12%), new launches in the high-speed category large capacity expansion planned and expansion into the e-3W space through Bestway (acquisition in November 2021) and MLR Auto.
-Ampere sold 9,155 units of EV two-wheeler between Jan-Nov 2021, with an average monthly sales of 832 units and is number 5 player in the market, compared to market leader Hero Electric, which sold 40,318 units during the same period.
+Greaves Cotton is well-positioned to benefit from this industry growth, thanks to its acquisition of Ampere, which held approximately 11% market share in the e-2W segment in FY22 (FY21: 14%), new launches in the high-speed category large capacity expansion planned, and expansion into the e-3W space through Bestway (acquisition in November 2021) and MLR Auto.
+Ampere sold 24,688 units of EV two-wheeler in FY22, and is the number 3 player in the market, compared to market leader Hero Electric, which sold 65,303 units during the same period.

-With future development in mind, Greaves Cotton has reinforced the leadership team of the e-mobility business in order to expedite business expansion.
+With future development in mind, Greaves Cotton has reinforced the leadership team of the e-mobility business to expedite business expansion.
 It has hired Roy Kurian, the former marketing head of Yamaha India, to lead its EV business.
 To remain cost-competitive, the firm is constantly seeking to increase localization in its e-vehicles, with lithium-ion cells being the single major import.
-The business is constructing a new electric vehicle-manufacturing factory in Ranipet, Tamil Nadu, at an anticipated investment of INR 700 crore.
-Apart from building its own online platform, the firm has cooperated with major e-commerce platforms such as Paytm, Flipkart, and Amazon to attract young buyers.
+The business is constructing a new electric vehicle manufacturing factory in Ranipet, Tamil Nadu, at an anticipated investment of INR 700 crore.
+Abdul Latif Jameel has committed to invest up to USD 220 million in Greaves Electric Mobility.
+Apart from building its online platform, the firm has cooperated with major e-commerce platforms such as Paytm, Flipkart, and Amazon to attract young buyers.

-Greaves Cotton is practically debt-free with a net cash position of 280 crore.
+Greaves Cotton has a net cash position of ~INR 450 cr.

-Company has had three CFOs in last 4 years:
+Company has had three CFOs in the last 4 years:

 · Neetu Kashiramka joined in Jan 2018 and resigned in April 2020